kristenmills/torque-react/README.md

 Torques slides transition in order starting with the first `torque-slide`.
 When it get's to the end, it will go back to the beginnning. `duration` is specified in seconds at the `torque-slides` level but can be overiddden at the `torque-slide` level.

-Something not really shown in the example, it is really easy to performa actions when the slide is hidden or made visible.
-If create properly named event handlers, (`handleVisible` and `handleHidden`) they will be called when you expec them to.
+Something not really shown in the example, it is really easy to performa actions when the slide is made visible.
+If your react component has a function defined `handleVisible`, it will be called when the component is made visible

 **application.jsx**